Demians12/nameko-devops/README.md

 ## Part 3: Deploying the Application (Coming Soon)

-This part I will be adding soon, will through the process of deploying your application.
+This part I will be adding soon, will through the process of deploying your application on [Epinio](https://docs.epinio.io/).
 The application consists of three microservices: a Gateway, Products, and Orders.

 ## Conclusion

 We understand that in the realm of cloud computing, things can quickly become overwhelming with a plethora of services, resources, and best practices.
 This project aims to approach the concept of developer experience.
-It serves as a practical guide, helping devops engineers find solutions to minimize the overhead simplifying the developer's journey from code to cloud.
+It serves as a practical guide and a challenge